HieuNguyenTrong/HieuNg.github.io/_posts/2017-12-30-deep-learning.md

 #### Deep Learning is stacking layers and learning end to end (learning the whole problem from input to output)
 - Networks run layer by layer, composing the input - output transformation of each layer.
 During learning process, the error is passed back layer by layer to tune the transformations. <http://caffe.berkeleyvision.org/>

-- With classification problem, is divided into two catogories:
+- With classification problem, is divided into two categories:

 - Linear classification: works with simple data